 Changes in Tekla Structural Designer can be easily managed for reduced response time at any stage of a project, and applied across the entire model to instantly assess impact and automatically get a re-design in seconds.

-Because Tekla Structural Designer is fully automated, engineers can easily create and compare a range of design schemes and determine the most cost effective material or solution for projects.
-This allows Leigh & O’Kane to bid projects more effectively.
+Because Tekla Structural Designer is fully automated, engineers can easily create and compare a range of design schemes and determine the most cost-effective material or solution for projects.
+This allows Leigh & O’Kane to bid on projects more effectively, with minimal effort.